nitin30kumar/static-projects/README.md

 # About project
-    * All the files are there in this repository
+* All the files are there in this repository :outbox_tray:
-    * Access these from the folders/directories
+* Access these from the folders/directories :open_file_folder:
-    * For any query , feel free to contact me
+* For any query , feel free to contact me :speech_balloon:

-> Enjoy using these
+> Enjoy using these ? :gift_heart:
-> Hope you guys like these small projects
-> Do comment about these and for any doubts may contact me ...
+> Do comment about these and for any doubts may contact me ... :eyes: